gabrielegilardi/ClassificationNN/README.md

 ### Input information

-- The code works with any number of inputs/classes, as long as the dataset is organized as the Iris dataset (i.e. the data for each class are in consecutive rows) and the problem is a classification problem.
+- The code works with any number of inputs/classes as long as the dataset is organized correctly and the problem is a classification problem.

-- The layout of the NN system is defined in the row-vector `nL=[n1 n2 .... nL-1 nL]`, where: `n1` is the number of nodes in the input layer; `n2` to `nL-1` are the number of nodes in the hidden layers; and `nL` is the number of nodes in the output layer.
+- The layout of the neural network system is defined in the row-vector `nL=[n1 n2 .... nL-1 nL]`, where: `n1` is the number of nodes in the input layer; `n2` to `nL-1` are the number of nodes in the hidden layers; and `nL` is the number of nodes in the output layer.

-- Data must be in a text file (specified in parameter name), each column representing one of the inputs, and with data belonging to different classes in sequence (as in the Iris dataset).
+- Data must be in a text file (specified by parameter `name`), each column representing one of the inputs, and with data belonging to different classes in sequence (see examples).
 If the number of columns is larger than `n1`, then the extra column(s) are eliminated.
 The number of classes is defined by `nL`.
 The input data are mapped in the interval `[-1,+1]`.

 - The data partition is defined in the row-vector `split=[nTR nVA nTE]`.
 Any value can be used as long as the sum is not larger than the number of data in each class.
 The three datasets are returned in matrixes `InTR`, `InVA`, and `InTE`.
-Data are taken sequentially (for instance if `split=[15 5 8]` then the first 28 rows are used).
+Data are taken sequentially (for instance if `split=[15 5 8]` then the first 28 rows of each class are used).

 - A very simple strategy is implemented to change the learning rate `eta`: at every 10% of the number of iterations, eta is recalculated as `etaCoeff` times `eta`.

 ### Output information

 - Class membership is defined by a 1 in the corresponding column of matrixes `OutTR`, `OutVA`, and `OutTE`.
-For the Iris example it is: `[1,0,0]` for setosa, `[0,1,0]` for versicolor, and `[0,0,1]` for virginica.
+For instance, for the Iris example it is: `[1,0,0]` for setosa, `[0,1,0]` for versicolor, and `[0,0,1]` for virginica.

 - The cost function for the three partitions is in `costTR`, `costVA`, and `costTE`.
 These values are plotted versus the iterations at the end of the computation.